 A Judgment Creditor can start the process of transferring a judgment to Shergroup for enforcement as soon as the Court had issued a paper judgment or order.

 Money Recovery – HCEO can recover outstanding debts owed to you by enforcing a Writ of Control.

 Property –HCEO can enforce a Writ of Possession, to enforce a County Court Possession Order or to remove persons unknown from a commercial property or unauthorised trespassers on your land.

 Can Shergroup Enforcement Agents enter a Judgment Debtor’s property?

 The Writ of Control which is issued in the name of Shergroup’s Authorised High Court Enforcement Officer gives the enforcement agents authority to enter the address of the Judgment Debtor in defined situations.

 My Judgment Debtor has applied for an application to set aside the judgment – what can I do?

-If you find yourself in this situation and you don’t have access to a solicitor who you know, we can refer you to a firm of solicitors who will be able to assist you.
+If you find yourself in this situation and don’t have access to a solicitor who you know, we can refer you to a firm of solicitors who will assist you.